caleom/Hackathon2/bill_README.md

 <img src="./assets/img/lighthouse - index.png" alt="Lighthouse Index Page">
 <img src="./assets/img/lighthouse - rules.png" alt="Lighthouse Rules Page">

+**User Experience Testing**
+We asked two Maths teachers to test our project and obtained verbal feedback.
+They both responded that they liked the site and felt that it could be useful used in the right home or class context.
+They were content that the lesson plan was suitable for our target age range, and said that the game was visually appealing.
+Homework Quizz games based on calculating probabilties was suggested as a future feature.
+We also asked a group of parents and children of the target age range for their opinion.
+All said the game was easy to understand, fun to play, and that it worked on a variety of screen sizes.

 - **Unfixed Bugs**
   Input field accepts special characters and numbers.
 We tried to resolve VIA pattern attribute in HTML however this would not work as the input field was not posting or getting.
 However we use .value in javascript to pull it out the input field and apply it with userscore.
 The work around is a javascript regex that pulls out the numbers and special characters before applying to user score after researching and help of chatGPT.